 In order to design the tactics we need to understand what people are afraid of letting go.
 Surveys, on-on-ones, forums and facilitated group sessions are all potential sources of information.

 Engaging the organisation

-Engaging the organisation typically is a journey where engagement occurs at different speeds with different levels of success in different places and at different starting times throughout the organisation.
+Engaging the organisation is typically a journey where engagement occurs at different speeds, with different levels of success, in different places and at different starting times throughout the organisation.
 For example, it is still unusual to have change begin at the top unless it is a hard change driven by adverse internal and external factors.
 Most change starts at the middle with an idea borne of some analysis.
 Senior managers may sign off on a budget but their hearts and minds rarely support the change at a level of intensity that helps embed the change, at least until positive results can be demonstrated.
 So it is important to remember that senior managers may be slow to engage even if they have authorised the change.

 Despite the different speeds and levels of engagement across different segments of the organisation, the journey of engagement for the different segments is the same.
 The journey for all segments of the organisation is in five phases:

 - Understand the change